Connectivity and equilibrium in random games: Random graphs

+The number of PNE in random games with i.i.d. payoffs has been extensively studied in the literature prior to our work: Goldberg, Goldman and Newman~\cite{Goldberg68} characterize the probability that a two-player random game with i.i.d. payoff tables has a PNE, as the number of strategies tends to infinity.
+Dresher~\cite{Dresher70} and Papavassilopoulos~\cite{Papav95} generalize this result to $n$-player random games on the complete graph.
+Powers~\cite{Powers90} and Stanford~\cite{Stanford95} generalize the result further, showing that the distribution of the number of PNE approaches a $\operatorname{Poisson}(1)$ distribution as the number of strategies increases.
+Finally, Rinott and Scarsini \cite {Rinott00} investigate the asymptotic distribution of PNE for a more general ensemble of random games on the complete graph where there are positive or negative dependencies among the players' payoffs.

+Our work generalizes the above results for i.i.d. payoffs beyond the complete graph to random graphical games on random graphs and several families of deterministic graphs.
+Parallel to our work, Dilkina, Gomes and Sabharwal \cite{dilkinaaaai07} studied the existence of PNE in certain families of deterministic graphs, and Hart, Rinott and Weiss~\cite{HRW08} obtained results for evolutionarily stable strategies in random games.
+These results are related but not directly comparable to our results.

-\section{Random Graphs}
+\section{Random graphs}

-\subsection{High Connectivity}
+\subsection{High connectivity}

-In this section we establish that for the random graph model when the average degree satisfies $pn > (2+\epsilon) \log n$ the distribution of PNE converges to a Poisson$(1)$ random variable, with high probability over random graphs.
-This implies in particular that a PNE exists with probability that converges to $1-\frac{1}{e}$ as the size of the network $n \to \infty$ and $pn > (2+\epsilon) \log n$.
+In this section we study the number of PNE in graphical games sampled from $\D_{(n,p)}$.
+We show that, when the average degree is $pn = (2+\varepsilon(n)) \log_e (n)$, where $\varepsilon(n) >c$ and $c>0$ is any fixed constant, the distribution of the number of PNE converges to a $\operatorname{Poisson}(1)$ random variable, as $n$ goes to infinity.
+This implies in particular that a PNE exists with probability converging to $1-\frac{1}{e}$ as the size of the network increases.

-As in the proof of \cite{Rinott00} for the complete graph we will use the following result by Arratia et al.\cite{Arratia89} that is based on Stein's method.
-It will be useful below to denote by $W_{\lambda}$ a Poisson random variable with parameter $\lambda$.
-We will write $W$ for $W_1$.
-For two random variables $Z,Z'$ taking values in $0,1,\ldots$ we define their {\em total variation distance} $|| Z - Z' ||$ as:
+As in the study of the complete graph in~\cite{Rinott00}, we use the following result of Arratia, Goldstein and Gordon~\cite{Arratia89}, established using Stein's method.
+For two random variables $Z,Z'$ supported on $0,1,\ldots$ we define their \textit{total variation distance} $\| Z - Z' \|$ as